aplteam/CompareGUI/README.md

 # CompareGUI

-Comparison utility designed to compare Dyalog workspaces; Windows only
+Comparison utility designed to compare Dyalog workspaces; This a Windows-only tool.

 CompareGUI is a workspace that contains the code needed by the